jwatte/donkey_racing/protocol/Protocol.md

 Where addresses are used in the control protocol above, they are not prefixed by a type id.
 Where addresses are exposed as properties (if at all,) they are prefixed by a type id.

+The special "sub-endpoint" 0xFF refers to the endpoint itself, and terminates the address.
+This means an endpoint can have 128 sub-properties and 127 sub-endpoints.
+This also means that the address consisting of a single byte 0xFF references the "root endpoint" of the node itself.

 Data Types